 Evenings of varied entertainment – folk music, songs and recitations are provided by Pandemonium.
 Folk for MS (see above) includes a first class folk concert evening each year.

-There is also Around the Christmas Tree an evening of music and readings put on at Wantage Museum by The Domino Players and often includes folk band Pandemonium.
+There is an occasional series called Around the Christmas Tree – an evening of music and readings put on at Wantage Museum by The Domino Players and often includes folk band Pandemonium.